Gretchen Whitmer kidnapping plot: Ty Garbin

-Ty Garbin was raised in Wyandotte but had been living in a manufactured home park in eastern Livingston County at the time of his arrest.
+Ty Garbin was raised in Wyandotte but was living in a manufactured home park in eastern Livingston County at the time of his arrest.
 His father is an Army veteran.
 Garbin was a licensed aircraft mechanic and had previously worked for SkyWest Airlines.
 He met Fox at a Second Amendment rally in Lansing.
 Garbin cased the governor's vacation home at night, texted about blowing up a bridge to slow police down, offered to paint his boat for "night fishing" as part of the kidnapping mission on the lake, and had the ability to manufacture guns.
 His lawyer mentioned he had no criminal record.
+Although convicted on federal charges, Garbin was held at Van Buren County jail rather than in federal prison due to the potential danger he faced from extremists and prison gangs.

 After pleading guilty, Garbin was sentenced in August 2021 to 75 months in prison.
 Due to his cooperation with investigators, and the subsequent convictions of Fox and Croft, a judge reduced his sentence to 30 months in September 2022.

 Barry Croft Jr.

 Barry Croft Jr. regularly posted violent messages on his social media accounts.
 These accounts depicted him wearing a tricorne and a sweatshirt with an insignia associated with the Three Percenters militia group; he was later identified as the second-in-command of its Wisconsin branch.
 The FBI identified him as a national leader of the organization in January 2021.
-He expressed support for the Russia investigation origins counter-narrative and opposition to the country's current immigration policy, and he believed the investigations into President Trump constituted an "uprising".
+He expressed support for the Russia investigation origins conspiracy theory and opposition to the country's current immigration policy, and he believed the investigations into President Trump constituted an "uprising".
 However, he also included Trump's name in a grievance-filled hit-list of politicians that he wanted to hang, which he posted on Facebook in late June.
 He was living in Bear, Delaware, at the time of his arrest.
 Croft was arrested multiple times from 1994 to 1996 for assault and burglary.
 He was convicted in 1997 for possessing a gun in the commission of a felony and spent three years in prison.
 In April 2019, Croft was pardoned for the conviction, as well as the prior assault and burglary charges, by Delaware Governor John Carney.
-According to recordings of the plotters, Croft claimed he had been granted permission from God to commit murder.
+According to recordings of the plotters, Croft claimed he was granted permission from God to commit murder.

 Croft was convicted in federal court for kidnapping conspiracy, conspiracy to use a weapon of mass destruction, and possessing an unregistered destructive device.
 In December 2022 he was sentenced to 19 years and seven months in federal prison.